 Kingdom of Italy, primarily to annoy the Venetians.

 The church in art

-Rio e Chiesa Degli Ognissanti by Mortimer Menpes (see below)
+Rio e Chiesa degli Ognissanti by Mortimer Menpes (see right)

 Campanile 40m (130ft)